 The bill requires a plan for and implements a statewide battery stewardship program.
-The Department of Energy and Environmental Protection (DEEP) is responsible for reviewing and approving the plans submitted by battery producers.
+The Department of Energy and Environmental Protection (DEEP) is responsible for reviewing and approving the plans submitted by battery producers (plans must be submitted by January 1, 2027).
 The bill results in the fiscal impacts described below.